-Early Alzheimer's Gene Spells Tragedy For Patients, Opportunity For Science
+Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 Ramos recalls feeling somewhat relieved that day.

 "My thought was, 'At least we know now.
-Finally, we know.
+Finally, we know.'
 Thank God we have a name [for it] and maybe we can do something for their kids."

 One Family Leads To Another